 But mediation is also in constant evolution.
 It is a reflection of, and responsive to, the world in which it is applied.
 This paper addresses the practice of mediation today from the perspective of the complexity of that world, and the challenge presented to mediators to respond to this complexity in kind.

-As the UN’s ascendancy over the peacemaking field in the immediate post-Cold War period waned, mediators quickly proliferated.
+As the UN’s ascendancy in the peacemaking field in the immediate post-Cold War period waned, mediators quickly proliferated.
 Today, the UN, international non-governmental organisations, regional organisations, states and a broad array of local mediation actors (civil society entities, including women’s organisations, religious, tribal and community leaders) may all be involved in a single conflict theatre.
 They engage with greatly enhanced capacities for mediation support, and distinct advantages and disadvantages, as well as demands relating to the normative agenda – on justice or inclusion for example – but also notoriously varied levels of co-ordination and coherence.

 In the past few years there has been landmark progress in reaching agreements on decades-old conflicts in Colombia and the Southern Philippines.
 The former was not formally mediated, but facilitated by Cuba and Norway with a range of other international actors, including the UN, playing supportive roles.
 Malaysia mediated the latter, with the effective support of an International Contact Group composed of a mix of states and non-governmental organisations.
 More recent signs of hope include the rapprochement between Ethiopia and Eritrea, and new, if fragile, agreements on South Sudan and the Central African Republic, each responding to decisive engagement by regional actors (Sudan and Uganda in South Sudan, and Chad and Sudan in underpinning the agreement mediated by the African Union (AU) on the Central African Republic) and following the breakdown of earlier agreements.
 In addition, a UN mediator finally resolved what had become known as “the Name Issue”, as Greece and “the former Yugoslav Republic of Macedonia” agreed to recognise the latter as the Republic of North Macedonia.
 That it took twenty-five years to agree to that one adjective was testament to the sensitivities at stake.